observablehq/plot/docs/marks/bar.md

 Plot.barY(alphabet, {x: "letter", y: "frequency"})
 ```

-Returns a new vertical bar↕︎ with the given *data* and *options*.
+Returns a new vertical↑ bar with the given *data* and *options*.
 The following channels are required:

 * **y1** - the starting vertical position; bound to the *y* scale
 * **y2** - the ending vertical position; bound to the *y* scale